Rival CBL class action sparks ASIC complaint

 LPF director Phil Newland says he has complained about IMF Bentham's actions and statements to the Australian Securities and Investments Commission under its rule 248, governing conflicts of interest and disclosure.

-"Our concern is they've been representing to would-be plaintiffs that suing only the company in liquidation is a perfectly customary thing to do," Newlands says.
+"Our concern is they've been representing to would-be plaintiffs that suing only the company in liquidation is a perfectly customary thing to do," Newland says.

 IMF Bentham investment manager Gavin Beardsell told BusinessDesk when it announced its action in mid-October that his firm's litigation would proceed either with the liquidators' consent or, failing that, the local law firm it had engaged, Glaister Ennor, would apply to the New Zealand High Court for leave to proceed against the company in liquidation.